TUIlmenauAMS/Python-Audio-Coder/README.md

 python3 optimfuncMDCT.py

-This runs an optimization for a Low Delay Filter Bank, also for N=4, but filter length 3N=12, and system delay of 7 (including blocking delay of N-1=3, which doesn't show up in file based examples),
+The following runs an optimization for a Low Delay Filter Bank, also for N=4, but filter length 3N=12, and system delay of 7 (including blocking delay of N-1=3, which doesn't show up in file based examples),

 python3 optimfuncLDFB.py